-What are the functions of each brain hemispheres?
-What does each half of our brain do?
-Is it true that the left hemisphere is the analytic and the right side emotional?
-Is it true that one hemisphere is the creative and the other the logical?
+What are the functions of each brain hemisphere?
+What does each half of our brains do?
+Is it true that the left side is the analytic hemisphere and the right side the emotional side of the brain?
+Is it true that the ‘right brain’ is the creative one and the ‘left brain’ is the logical one?
 In this article, we will reveal everything you need to know about brain hemispheres.
-Discover your brain!

 Brain Hemispheres: Do we use one more than the other?